-For non-exempt EISA bulb types defined above, in order to account for the shift in baseline due to the Energy Independence and Security Act of 2007, an equivalent annual levelized baseline replacement cost is calculated and applied over the life of the measure life.
+For non-exempt EISA bulb types defined above, in order to account for natural growth of LED over the lifetime of the measure, an equivalent annual levelized baseline replacement cost is calculated and applied over the life of the measure life.

-The NPV for replacement lamps and annual levelized replacement costs using the societal real discount rate of 0.46% are presented below.
+The NPV for replacement lamps and annual levelized replacement costs using the societal real discount rate of 0.42% are presented below.